When is a chunky china bowl more than just a bowl? When it's a chunky china colander or course!

-This large colander is just the ticket for draining veg, washing salads or rinising berries.
+On a slight pedestal to allow for optimum draining and gloriously large frilled edges, the colander is one of our hardest working pieces in the M&L kitchen, we now make these colanders in three different sizes - all are just the ticket for draining veg (like the tinned kidney beans in the picture), washing salads, or rinising berries.
 It is also a great fruit bowl and looks lovely on the shelf too.
 I mean, options are endless!

-Getting your perfect piece to you is our priority but as each piece is made to order (we don't hold any pieces in stock), it takes at least three weeks to handmake, fire and glaze each piece of chunky china.
-That is just a guide though; while we aim for under, three weeks is the norm - it will be worth the wait so if it's four weeks+ please bear with us.
+Getting your perfect piece to you is our priority but as each piece is made to order (we don't hold any pieces in stock), the process takes a MINIMUM OF THREE TO FOUR WEEKS although this is just a guide and if it goes over please bear with us.

 Please note that because each piece is unique the design will be different from the one in the picture – similar but unique.